 When cleaning the grates of a cast iron pan, it’s important to deter from using abrasive cleaning brushes or sponges.
 Steel wool is the best scrubber for this dish, but several non-abrasive sponges work just as well.

-It’s also recommended that you line your sink with towels when cleaning your cast iron pan to prevent scratching on the pan’s bottom and sides.
+Step 1: It’s recommended that you line your sink with towels when cleaning your cast iron pan to prevent scratching on the pan’s bottom and sides.

 Since cast iron is highly susceptible to rust, it’s important to remember the following: